 It gets right to the root cause of problems, telling you what happened and under what circumstance.
 In doing that, it correlates details from several viewpoints—your customer, your agent, your call center, and your equipment.

-Needles to say, improving your First Contact Resolution rate is an imperative.
+Needless to say, improving your First Contact Resolution rate is imperative.
 Below are 10 things you can do to improve FCR.